 Mississauga Real Estate: How to Avoid a Money Pit

-Leaks are the most common problem with roofs and are tough to detect outside.
+The most common problem with roofs is leaks, which are often hard to detect outside.
 However, inside an attic, you can often see watermarks, which are signs of leaks or condensation issues.

 2. Plumbing System